biomedicalinformaticsgroup/Sargasso/README.md

 pip install git+https://github.com/statbio/sargasso.git
 ```

-Note that Sargasso v2.1 has been teseted with Python versions 2.7, 3.5 and 3.8.
+Note that Sargasso v2.1 has been tested with Python versions 2.7, 3.5, and 3.8.

 Citation
 ========